 Now let x be 50 units for person 1, 30 units for person 2 and 20 units for person 3.
 That is, let x = (50, 20, 30).
 Similarly, let y = (3050, 20) and z = (20, 30, 50).
 The result is that our three individuals have precisely the voting paradox preferences.
 Nor is this result contrived, it turns out that all the distributions of 100 units of wealth are connected by endless voting cycles (see McKelvey, 1976).
 The reader can easily confirm that for any distributions u and v, that he may choose, there exists a voting sequence from u to v, and another back from v to u!

-The reality of voting cycles should give pause to the economist who studies or recommends tax bills.
-And it is most disturbing for the economist looking for a political basis for judging among alternative distributions.
+The reality of voting cycles should give pause to the economist who recommends legislation about economic choices, especially choices among alternative distributions of income or wealth.

 IV.
 Social Welfare and the Third Fundamental Theorem